-Pink isn’t just for girly girls anymore ““ it’s the color of hope, perseverance, and survival.
-Breast cancer awareness initiatives have adopted the color pink as their message of support for all those affected by breast cancer, and their commitment to continually searching for a cure.
+Pink isn’t just for girly girls anymore.
+It’s the color of hope, perseverance, and survival.
+Breast cancer awareness initiatives have adopted the color pink as their message of support for all those affected by breast cancer and their commitment to continually searching for a cure.
 With an estimated 1 in 8 women being affected by breast cancer in their lifetime, it’s only fitting that more brands, including PIP Safety Glasses For Women, are going pink and donating a portion of their sales to the American Cancer Society, like PIP Eyewear is, or other breast cancer awareness organizations.

 - Get Fit.
-Take the time to keep your own body and mind healthy, and support breast cancer by running or walking in the Susan G. Komen Race for the Cure events held typically in September or October throughout the U.S.
+Take the time to keep your body and mind healthy, and support breast cancer by running or walking in the Susan G. Komen Race for the Cure events held in September or October throughout the U.S.